-Coronavirus Covid-19 crisis: Thousands of job cuts coming, warns industry boss
+Covid 19 coronavirus crisis: Thousands of job cuts coming, warns industry boss

-Thousands of Kiwis are at risk of losing their jobs in the coming weeks due to Covid-19, A chamber of commerce boss warns.
+Thousands of Kiwis are at risk of losing their jobs in the coming weeks due to Covid-19, a chamber of commerce boss warns.

 However business leaders have set out a raft of measures the Government could take to cushion the financial impact of the virus and protect many jobs.